GRIPS/3dged/README.md

 Analysis code for GRIPS 3D-GeDs
 ===============================

-Example workflow (after June 2014)
+Example workflow (starting with June 2014)
 ==================================

 See the example workflow for data files prior to June 2014 for explanations of each step.